e-mail: info@utamariakrapf.name

 BA, MA, MFA, The University of Iowa

 Uta’s fascination with formalism is evident in her paintings.
-A non-literal interpretation of forms beyond the finite ones we recognize is the intention of her work.
+Seeking a non-literal interpretation of forms beyond the finite ones we recognize is the intention of her work.
 Light, color as light, and representation of dimension on the painting surface are important considerations in the creation of this work.
-Uta’s work has been shown in galleries in the US and abroad, and is included in numerous private and public collections.
-She lives, paints and teaches in Alabama.
+Uta’s work has been shown in galleries in the U.S. and abroad, and is included in numerous private and public collections.
+She lives and works in Marfa, Texas.